Supported services

 **Set environment variable:**

-Create a Personal Access Tokenarrow-up-right with the scopes you need.
+Create a [Personal Access Token](https://github.com/settings/tokens) with the scopes you need.

 **Example usage:**